KevinHanson/kevinhanson.github.io/learning-activity/index.md

 ### Reflection

 In exercise 1, you were introduced to an error that prevented the Python script from running and in exercise 2 you had hints to allow you to fix the code.
-These two misspelled words caused different issues.
-The word speed in the example Python script acts as a label that is printed to the screen in the Python print command.
+These two misspelled words caused different issues as it affect different functions of the Python code.
+The word speed in the example Python script is a string which prints as a label on the screen in the Python print command.
 However, the word milesperhour is a variable name.
-When the variable name is misspelled in exercise 1 it causes the entire program to not function.
+When the variable name is misspelled in exercise 1 it causes the entire program to not work.
+In Python, a variable name has to be referenced or called using the same name once the variable is defined in code.

-Take a moment to change the code further such as changing the abbreviated variable name kmh to kilometersperhour or cat in line 1 and 3 to see what happens.
+Take a moment to change the code further such as changing the abbreviated variable name kmh to kilometersperhour or fastcat in line 1 and 3 to see what happens.

-### Please
-Once you have completed the lesson please reset the code back to have the word speed spelled sped in line 3 and the variable milesperhour spelled milesperour in line 3 for the next participant.